Krys Marshall: Early life and education

-Marshall grew up in Atlanta, Georgia.
+Marshall, who is of African American heritage, grew up in Atlanta, Georgia.
 She attended the magnet program in performing arts at Pebblebrook High School.

 Marshall graduated from the University of North Carolina School of the Arts with a B.F.A. in Drama.

 Career

 Marshall's first television role was a small part in an episode of Criminal Minds.
 Her other acting credits include parts on the television series NCIS, Supergirl, and This Is Us.

 Marshall was asked to read for a role on For All Mankind unexpectedly, while auditioning for a different show.
-She landed the part of Danielle Poole, NASA's first Black astronaut, that same day.
-Marshall also hosts the companion podcast for the show, the first such audio series to be produced by Apple TV+.
+She landed the part of Danielle Poole, NASA's first Black astronaut, that same day.Marshall also hosts the companion podcast for the show, the first such audio series to be produced by Apple TV+.

 Personal life

 Marshall identifies as pansexual.
-She is married to Ted Dolan.
-The couple announced in March 2023 that they are expecting their first child.
+In 2017, she married real estate developer Ted Dolan in a ceremony on Mykonos.
+The couple announced in March 2023 that they are expecting their first child; their child was born in June 2023.